mwyvr/hugo-smorg/exampleSite/content/about/hugo.md

 ---
-title: About Hugo
+title: This Theme
-description: About Hugo, a fast and flexible static site generator
+description: About Hugo-Smorg, a theme for the fast and flexible Hugo static site generator
 date: 2018-03-01
-updated: 2018-03-01
+updated: 2018-04-01
 layout: subsection
+weight: 103
+menu:
+    sectionmenu:
+          parent: "about"
+          url: "about/hugo/"
-weight: 10
+          weight: 103
 ---

-[hugo-smorg](https://solutionroute.github.io/hugo-smorg/) is a theme for [Hugo](https://gohugo.io/), the blazingly fast super flexible static site engine.
+[Hugo-Smorg](https://solutionroute.github.io/hugo-smorg/) is a theme for [Hugo](https://gohugo.io/), the blazingly fast super flexible static site engine.